Reducing office-related costs: our top 5 tips

 3. Need-based cleaning

-Cleaning is characterised by time-consuming distances between cleaning areas and unpredictable needs for supplies and maintenance.
+Cleaning is characterized by time-consuming distances between cleaning areas and unpredictable needs for supplies and maintenance.
 Optimizing processes and improving operating efficiency are constant challenges for any facility management team.
 Taking on smart solutions for need-based cleaning will make sure the cleaning staff will spend their time on areas that truly need their attention, instead of doing rounds and check-ups everywhere.

-Need-based cleaning can be, for example, done by placing smart sensor devices on washroom towel and paper dispensers.
+Need-based cleaning can be, for example, done by placing smart sensor devices on washroom towels and paper dispensers.
 The devices will alert the cleaning staff when the dispensers are running low, and they can stock up only those that need filling.
 In a similar way, need-based cleaning can be done according to the number of visitors to a certain area: a smart sensor device will count the number of people visiting a room, and an alert threshold can be set to have the room cleaned after a certain limit is reached.

 4. Encourage remote work and other flexible ways of working